Mortuary temple of Hatshepsut: Terraces

-The opening feature of the temple is the three terraces fronted by a portico leading up to the temple proper, and arrived at by a 1 km long causeway that led from the valley temple.
+The opening feature of the temple is the three terraces fronted by a portico leading up to the temple proper and arrived at by a 1 km long causeway that led from the valley temple.
 Each elevated terrace was accessed by a ramp which bifurcated the porticoes.

 The lower terrace measures 120 m deep by 75 m wide and was enclosed by a wall with a single 2 m wide entrance gate at the centre of its east side.
-This terrace featured two Persea (Mimusops schimperi) trees, two T-shaped basins which held papyri and flowers, and two recumbent lion statues on the ramp balustrade.
+This terrace featured two Persea (Mimusops schimperi) trees, two T-shaped basins that held papyri and flowers, and two recumbent lion statues on the ramp balustrade.
 The 25 m wide porticoes of the lower terrace contain 22 columns each, arranged in two rows, and feature relief scenes on their walls.
 The south portico's reliefs depict the transportation of two obelisks from Elephantine to the Temple of Karnak in Thebes, where Hatshepsut is presenting the obelisks and the temple to the god Amun-Re.
 They also depict Dedwen, Lord of Nubia and the 'Foundation Ritual'.
 The north portico's reliefs depict Hatshepsut as a sphinx crushing her enemies, along with images of fishing and hunting, and offerings to the gods.
 The outer ends of the porticoes hosted 7.8 m tall Osiride statues.